"Quality Outdoor Living Since 1995"

 Standard aluminum patio covers?
 No. Don’t walk on them.
 They’re not built for it and you’ll dent, flex, or damage the panels.

 Walk-on rated aluminum covers?
 Yes.
-But they’re a completely different product — heavier materials, beefier framing, and engineered specifically to support foot traffic, furniture, and people.
+But they’re a completely different product — heavier materials, beefier framing, and built specifically to support foot traffic, furniture, and people.

 The difference matters.
 A standard cover that handles rain and snow just fine will buckle under a 180-lb person stepping on the wrong spot.
 We’ve repaired enough dented patio covers to know this isn’t theoretical.